coreos/docs/os/trusted-computing-hardware-requirements.md

 ## 4. Check boot measurement

-The CoreOS bootloader will record the state of boot components during the boot process &mdash; *measuring* each part, in TPM parlance, and storing the result in its Platform Configuration Registers (PCR).
+The Container Linux bootloader will record the state of boot components during the boot process &mdash; *measuring* each part, in TPM parlance, and storing the result in its Platform Configuration Registers (PCR).
 Verify that this measurement has been successful by reading the TPM device's `pcrs` file, a textual representation of the contents of all PCRs:

 `# cat /sys/class/tpm/tpm0/device/pcrs`